sccn/sccn.github.io/tutorials/04_Import/Channel_Locations.md

 optimization if they are not on the head and/or do not have recorded locations.
 Enter electrodes indices to use (here, 1:3 33 35 64:72) in the edit window.
 You may also press the *Browse* button above to select channels that are not on the head.
-When you press *OK* in the browser window, the channel indices will be copied, as shown in the window above.
+When you press *Ok* in the browser window, the channel indices will be copied, as shown in the window above.
 Then press *Ok*.
 After the optimization has finished, press the *Plot 2-D* button once more.